TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-12-17-2023-12-17-a-new-home-in-the-fediverse.md

 main-image-alt: "illustration of a vibrant Fediverse community rising like a phoenix with interconnected nodes representing various platforms, set against a starry cyberspace background, symbolizing a welcoming and interconnected online world"
 ---

+My social-media path has brought me from Facebook, Google+, Laconi.ca (remember that?), Twitter, Mastodon and Pixelfed to my own server in the Fediverse.

 ![{{ page.main-image-alt }}]({{ page.main-image }})

 ## Some history